 - a.
 All courses are numbered at either a 100, 200, 300 or 400 level.
 These numbers represent a progression in academic rigor and expectation. - b.
 Lower-level courses (numbered at 100 and 200) are introductory and foundational and designed for first-year and sophomore-level students. - c.
 Upper-level courses (numbered at 300 and 400) are designed for junior- and senior-level students.
 Upper-level courses - (1) presuppose exposure to the content of a prior course(s) at the "lower-level" and - (2) possess an academic rigor and a level of expectation for student work and performance that is significantly greater than for lower-level courses (e.g., demonstrate an advanced level of independence, writing ability, and critical thinking skills in learning difficult content material within various academic disciplines). - d.
-The first digit of the course number represents the generally accepted level of the course, i.e., 100-199 courses are first-year level courses. - e.
+The first digit of the course number represents the generally accepted level of the course (i.e., 100-199 courses are first-year level courses). - e.
 Students may generally take courses which are at their level or below.
-Upon advice of their advisor, students may take courses which are one level above their classification. - f.
-Each of two numbers in a two semester course designates the work of one semester. - g.
-The credit value of each course appears in parentheses following the course title.
+Upon advice of their advisor, students may take courses which are one level above their classification.